mehdi-torabiv/OCI-JS-SDK/Readme.md

 ### Initialization

-To begin using the OCI JS SDK, import and configure `OciClient` with your network details, including `chainId`, an optional `appPrivateKey`, and `rpcUrl`.
+Begin by importing and configuring the `OciClient` with your network details, including `chainId`, `appPrivateKey`, and an optional `rpcUrl`:

 ```typescript
 import OciClient from "oci-js-sdk";